Golden Hour Calculator

 Frequently asked questions

-What exactly is the golden hour in photography and why does the light look different?
+What exactly is golden hour and why does it matter?

-How is golden hour different from the blue hour for photography?
+How is golden hour different from blue hour?